 - Establishing uniform incentive opportunities for all sales representatives.

-The process of sales territory alignment must be redone on a regular basis due to the fact that competitors, customers, products, trends in the pharmaceutical market, and sales representatives change, grow, and decline.
+The process of sales territory alignment must be redone on a regular basis because customers, products, trends, and sales representatives go through periods of adjustments and growth.

 What Is Considered When Aligning Sales Territory?